Day Trip by Bus & Bike for Eastern PEI

 Plan for an early departure using Transit PEI from downtown Charlottetown.
 Meet your bus in front of the box office entrance of the Confederation Centre of the Arts on Queen Street.
 Enjoy a scenic ride to Montague using the EASTERN PEI, Charlottetown to Montague route.
 Travel time: Approximately 1 hour 10 minutes.

-In Montague, the bus will drop you near Bogside Brewing, which is only a three-minute walk to pick up your bike at the old train station on Station Street.
+In Montague, the bus will drop you near Bogside Brewing at either 7:09 or 8:55 am depending on your departure time.
+Walk three minutes to pick up your bike at the old train station on Station Street.
 Be sure to make a reservation in advance for an e-bike rental with ebikeseastpei.com.
 You will be outfitted with a bike helmet and a bike lock.

 From Montague, there are a couple of routes along the Confederation Trail to consider:

-From the waterfront area, follow a scenic route along the Confederation Trail all the way to Georgetown.
-As you cycle along, you will cross a Canadian Heritage River in Brudenell.
+From the Montague waterfront area, head east on the Confederation Trail.
+As you cycle along, you will cross the Brudenell River, a Canadian Heritage River, before reaching Georgetown.

-Return to Bogside Brewing for your return to Charlottetown.
+Return your bike, then walk to the bus stop near Bogside Brewing to take the bus back to Charlottetown.
 Approximate travel time: 1 hour 6 minutes.

 Frequently Asked Questions